-Below are links to different power points & websites you may feel free to use as often or little, as needed.
+Below are links to different resources you may feel free to use as often or little, as needed.
 They are there to serve as guidelines to help improve group cohesion when issues may arise within your group.
 Again, feel free to contact our office at any time if you feel if there is something we can help you with!

 Effective Officer Transition (PowerPoint)